ferdinand-koenig/linkedin-feed-blocker/README.md

    `chrome://extensions/`
 3. Enable **Developer mode** (toggle in the top right).
 4. Click **"Load unpacked"**.
-5. Select the folder containing the extension files.
+5. Select the subfolder containing the extension files.

 ---